 NYACP, in collaboration with Boston University School of Medicine, is providing this course in response to NYS Public Health Law Section 3309-A, enacted in 2016, which requires professionals licensed under Title 8 of the NYS Education Law with a valid DEA number and every medical resident prescribing under a hospital or facility DEA number to complete a 3-hour training course covering the following specific elements:

 This course is designed in three modules.
-The first two modules are the highly acclaimed Boston University School of Medicine Safe and Competent Opioid Prescribing Education (SCOPE) Course.
+The first two modules are the highly acclaimed Boston University School of Medicine Safer/Competent Opioid Prescribing Education (SCOPE of Pain) Course.
 The 3rd module contains the elements required by the New York State law not covered in the SCOPE course.

-The New York State Department of Health has prepared an FAQ to answer any questions a prescriber may have about the NYS CME Mandate.
-You can read the FAQ here.
+An FAQ, prepared by the New York State Department of Health, is available to answer any questions a prescriber may have about the NYS CME Mandate.
+Read the FAQ here.

 Courses Acceptable to the Department of Health: The Department of Health has indicated that any course accredited for continuing education by any organization serving professionals licensed under title eight of the education law to treat humans and registered under the federal controlled substances act and in possession of a DEA registration number, and every medical resident who is prescribing under a facility DEA registration number shall satisfy the requirement as long as the course content meets all 8 topical requirements under the statute, and is at least three hours in length (see the course content section).
 To read the guidance provided by the NYS Department of Health, please click here.

 For physicians, nurses and other allied health professionals, this means that the NYACP/BU CME/MOC accreditation meets this requirement.